 The DIPLOMA PPI group, led by Dr Caroline Sanders, produced this engaging video as a simple way to describe the Healthier You national Diabetes Prevention Programme and the work we’re doing at the DIPLOMA team to evaluate its results.
 For more information visit our project page at https://www.clahrc-gm.nihr.ac.uk/projects/diploma-evaluation-national-nhs-diabetes-prevention-programme

-This programme focuses on developing and assessing novel applications of both newly-emerging and well-established technologies that can potentially provide alternative patient assessment or monitoring systems to help in the prevention and ongoing management of physical disorders.
+Developing and assessing applications of both newly-emerging and well-established technologies to help in the prevention and ongoing management of physical disorders.

-This programme focuses on developing and evaluating a whole systems approach to improve the identification and management of kidney disease in the context of supporting vascular health and addressing vulnerability.
+Developing and evaluating a whole-system approach to improving the identification and management of kidney disease in the context of supporting vascular health and addressing vulnerability.

-This programme focuses on enhancing quality of care and outcomes for people with complex wounds (sometimes referred to as chronic wounds), through the development of collaborations to promote the development and use of evidence-based practice within NHS community services.
+Enhancing the quality of care and outcomes for people with complex or chronic wounds, through working in partnership to promote evidence-based practice within NHS community services.